learn-co-students/react-fetch-post-review-dc-web-031218/README.md

-# React Review - Using Fetch to Post and Using CORS
+# React Review - Using Fetch to Post (and also, what is CORS again?)

   Let's use the cocktail API from the React Boozer lab to practice making a post request from a React app, and to review how the CORS set up in the API allows us to make this post.